ryanatkn/svelte_docinfo_sketch/README.md

 Uses [`zimmerframe`](https://github.com/rich-harris/zimmerframe) for AST walking and Svelte's [`parse`](https://github.com/sveltejs/svelte/blob/6534f507ce0a39b50b851d67868a1716cca6efae/packages/svelte/src/compiler/index.js#L105) with `{modern: true}`.
+Doesn't do inference yet so is somewhat limited, see todos below.

 This repo is for experimenting.
 It's not maintained software and it's not published to npm.
 Please use it however you'd like, it's public domain.